StackStorm/st2-docker/README.md

   make env
   ```

-to create the environment files used by docker-compose.
+to create the environment files used by `docker-compose`.
 You may want to change the values of the
 variables as necessary, but the defaults should be okay if you are not using any off-cluster
 services (e.g. mongo, redis, postgres, rabbitmq).